Section 1.The name of this organization is the "Professional Convention Management Association."

 (c) The Committee may perform such other powers and duties connected with finances of the Association as the Board may from time to time delegate.

 .
 The Nominating Committee shall be composed of nine (9) members to be appointed by the Immediate Past Chair within thirty (30) days following the Annual Meeting: The most recent Past Chair no longer serving on the Board will serve as Committee Chair, the two (2) most recent Supplier Partner members no longer on the Board, five (5) Professional members, and one (1) current or immediate Past PCMA Chapter President.
+The Immediate Past Chair may appoint two (2) additional members, for a total of eleven (11), if deemed necessary following the Call for Nominations.
+The two (2) additional positions shall be composed of one (1) Professional and one (1) Supplier Partner member.
 The immediate Past Chair and the PCMA President and CEO shall serve as ex-officio members, without vote.
 No officer shall be eligible to serve on this Committee.

 .
 The Board of Directors may create additional committees to promote the objectives, purposes, and activities of the Association.

 Section 6.
 COMMITTEE APPOINTMENTS

 .
 The membership of all committees, with the exception of the Finance, Nominating, and Executive Committees, shall be appointed by the Chair-Elect.